Does transitioning to online classes mid-semester affect conceptual understanding?: Introduction

 \section{Introduction}

 Many studies through the years have advocated for various changes to teaching pedagogy away from the so-called traditional lecturing pedagogy, such as flipped classrooms, and peer-assessment \cite{Heller:1992, Fagen:2002, Cah:2004, Smith:2009, Watkins:2013, Freeman:2014}, to name but a few.
 Many of these studies have used assessment tools, such as the Force Concept Inventory (FCI) \cite{Hall:1985,Hest:1992, Hest:1998}, to assess the efficacy of these changes, where such drastic changes have been regarded over many years of studies.
-As such, with the FCI now considered as a \textit{de facto} standard for assessing the conceptual basis of Newtonian mechanics, and a gain when comparing these test results both before and after an introductory mechanics course of approximately 25\% \cite{Hake:1998,Coletta:2005} as a benchmark for standard performance in a course's approach, we can now ask the question of what happens when the pedagogical approach is forcibly changed during the semester, with no forewarning to either the lecturers or the students.
+In the following subsections we discuss some of the history behind the FCI, the South African context and the plan for this article.